 Just spend time with your dog!
 Video them and make family videos, make tailored treats for them (doggy cookbooks exist!), spend extra time grooming them, when was the last time your pup had a hair wash, which depending on your dog is also great fun for the kids, or even consider giving a doggy massage.
 The latter can be lovely for the older dogs with arthritis and other joint conditions.

 Finally – if you’re lucky enough to have a pet at home be grateful for the company.
-We know the positive impact pets have on our own wellbeing and if there is ever a time when we need them a little company its now.
-There is currently no evidence that suggests pets can infect humans with Covid-19 so there is no need to worry.
+We know the positive impact pets have on our own wellbeing and if there is ever a time when we need their company it’s now.

 Credit: Qualified vet, Dr Louisa Graham, has partnered Laughing Dog, the premium pet food brand, to offer guidance for pet parents to care for pets during the lockdown period.